he123ba123/he123ba123/README.md

 ## 🌠About me
 Hi there, I’m Heba Tarek, Interested in programming and computers field.a skilled and results-driven APP Developer with a background in Flutter📱 and a passion for crafting high-quality apps and libraries.
-SO I improve my skills and gain knowledge in it and develop myself faster.
+So I improve my skills and gain knowledge in it and develop myself faster.

 - 👨‍💻 I’m currently a CCE student
 - 🌱 I’m currently learning Flutter